-If the orchard is too wet, fix the leaks in the irrigation system, correct the irrigation distribution inefficiencies, adjust your irrigation scheduling.
+If the orchard is too wet to get equipment in, fix the leaks in the irrigation system, correct the irrigation distribution inefficiencies, adjust your irrigation scheduling.

 If the harvester do not show up when they are supposed to, have a serious talk with your harvest contractor.
 There is no reason to have a 'bone dry' root-zone prior to or immediately after harvest.